goast-ai/goastVS/README.md

 Step 2: Click the goast icon from the side nav.

-Step 3: Add your OpenAI API key to the input provided.
-If you want to change this later just search “goast” in the VS Code Settings window and change the API key in the corresponding input.
+Step 3: Add your OpenAI API key by clicking "Go to Settings" and pasting it into the field provided.
+If you want to change this later just search “goast” in the VS Code Settings window and change the API key in the corresponding input. **A GPT4 API key is highly recommended.**

 Step 4: After you API key has been added, click “RUN GOAST”.
 This will generate a description of your app based on the relevant files in your codebase.